How is it calculated:

 6. Keep your clients on platform

 We invest large sums of money, time and energy into creating job opportunities for tutors, and quality tutor introductions for clients.
 Entering into private arrangements once introduced through our platform is stealing and against our terms and house rules.
 It is dishonest and unprofessional and will result in an instant ban from our platforms and services; in extreme cases in may result in legal action.
 We simply ask that tutors act with honesty and integrity as the proper functioning of the system relies on it.
-Taking clients off platform to avoid commission will hurt your tutor data and over time show up clearly to our team.
+Taking clients off platform to avoid platform fees will hurt your tutor data and over time show up clearly to our team.
 Please respect our teams' efforts and the value we add and don't steal from us.

 We hope this guide helps you to increase the value that you are able to add to your clients, and in doing so, generate well-earned income for your hard-work and knowledge.